 Check current prices online.
 You'll find the best prices if you book in advance.
 Note: Children under 3 go free.

-Top booking tip: Book your tickets online and visit after 3pm and not only do you get the best value ticket, but you also get to stroll around the attraction while it's quiet AND catch the penguins last feed of the day (4pm).
-More info.
+Top booking tip: Book your tickets online and visit after 3 pm and not only do you get the best value ticket, but you also get to stroll around the attraction while it's quiet AND catch the penguins last feed of the day (4 pm).